tinystacks/mkdocs/docs/index.md

 **Use Your Favorite Languages and Frameworks.** TinyStacks is language- and framework-agnostic.
 Our deployment processes will work with any application deployed via a Docker container.
 If your application currently isn’t Dockerized, we have pre-built template files for the Node.js, Django, Express, and Flask frameworks to get you started.

 **Full-Stack Architecture.** TinyStacks creates everything your application requires to run on the cloud.
-It can even provision a Postgres database for data storage.
+It can even provision a database for data storage.

 **Multi-Stage Deployments.** TinyStacks supports defining as many development stages as you need.
 By default, we create a dev stage for development purposes.
 Using the TinyStacks dashboard, you can easily add a production stage and any intermediate stages - such as testing and staging - to your deployment process.